-Teilhardina (Figure 8.9; Table 8.1) is one of the earliest and arguably the most primitive of omomyoids.
-Teilhardina has several species, most of which are from North America, with one from Europe (T. belgica) and one from Asia (T. asiatica).
+Teilbardina (Figure 8.11; see Figure 8.2) is one of the earliest and arguably the most plesiomorphic of omomyoids.
+Teilbardina has several species, most of which are from North America, with one from Europe (T. belgica) and one from Asia (T. asiatica).
 The species of this genus are anatomically similar and the deposits from which they are derived are roughly contemporaneous.
 Thus, this small primate likely dispersed across the northern continents very rapidly (Smith et al. 2006).

-Figure 8.9 A map of the world during the earliest Eocene showing one hypothesis for the direction of dispersal of the omomyoid Teilhardina.
-The image also emphasizes the presence of forest corridors at high latitudes.
-Smith et al. 2006.
+Figure 8.11: A map of the world during the early Eocene showing one hypothesis for the direction of dispersal of the omomyoid Teilhardina.
+The map depicts primates hopping from continent to continent (East to West) via the forest corridors at high latitudes.
+Credit: Paleogeographic map showing hypothetical migration routes of Teilhardina (Figure 1) by Thierry Smith, Kenneth D. Rose, and Philip D. Gingerich.
+2006.
+Proceedings of the National Academy of Sciences of the United States of America 103 (30): 11223-11227.
 Copyright (2006) National Academy of Sciences.
+Image is used for non-commercial and educational purposes as outlined by PNAS.